razaqabdul8/testdeletelater/README.md

 <p align="center">
   <img src="https://github.com/razaqabdul8/testdeletelater/blob/main/database%20pic.JPG?raw=true"/>
+  <em>Image of the schema.sql database file</em>
 </p>

-3)	The above series of statement are for the creation of a table called “iPhones” thatcontains five columns: id, model, asin_n, upc_n and capacity.
+3)	The above series of statements are for the creation of a table called “iPhones” thatcontains five columns: id, model, asin_n, upc_n and capacity.
 a.
 The id column is of type int, auto increment, and not null and will hold an integer.
 b.
 The model column is of type varchar, not null and will hold characters and the maximum length for this field is 256 characters.